jasonhuerta02/pfSense-Lab/README.md

 <img src="NATnetworks.png" alt="NAT Networks" width="600">

-After installing pfSense, I configured em0 (LAN) and em1 (LAN) to have IP addresses in the corresponding subnet which was created in the first step.
+After installing pfSense, I configured em0 (LAN) and em1 (WAN) to have IP addresses in the corresponding subnet which was created in the first step.

 <img src="WAN_LAN.png" alt="LAN and WAN" width="600">